uwepal/examplary-code-1-NLP-for-Open-ended-Survey/README.md

     For Q2 improving remote learning: 8659 documents by 1642 terms

 Additional processing:
-    Convert terms to lower case and remove punctuation; Remove stop words: these are common words that don’t add much semantically (e.g. “a”, “and”, and “or”) Stem words: removing suffixes to reduce to root word; Filter infrequent terms
+   (1).
+Convert terms to lower case and remove punctuation;
+   (2).
+Remove stop words: these are common words that don’t add much semantically (e.g. “a”, “and”, and “or”) (3).
+Stem words: removing suffixes to reduce to root word; (4).
+Filter infrequent terms.

 We then use LDA topic modeling to analyze the latent semantic themes in the open-ended responeses.
 This topic modeling works best for questions that ask respondents to discuss a wide-range of ideas.
 LDA requires researchers to specify the number of topics.
 We used both diagnostic model statistics and human expert coders' evaluation to choose the best model fit.